nordhagen/epg-experiment/NOTES_NORDHAGEN.md

 * [x] Introduce both views as mockups and simple navigation between them
 * [x] Introduce both breakpoints in main EPG view as mockups
 * [x] Install Redux and set up a global clock time event dispatcher
-* [ ] Set up loading of EPG data through Redux Sagas
+* [x] Set up loading of EPG data through Redux Saga
 * [ ] Code up the main EPG interface as list view first as it is the simplest
 * [ ] Use loaded EPG data to render unstyled, semantic markup of the programme list
 * [ ] Apply styling to programme list to make it match mockup, using dummy clock time